Complete Dental Exam

 What to expect during your dental exam

-As prevention is the key to a healthy mouth and overall well being in general, your dental hygienist will collect all the important information at your first dental appointment.
-This includes a complete dental examination as mentioned above, and also encourage you to participate in a hygiene program that specifically addresses your needs.
+As prevention is the key to a healthy mouth and overall well-being in general, your dental hygienist will collect all the important information at your first dental appointment.
+This includes a complete dental examination as mentioned above, and also encourages you to participate in a hygiene program that specifically addresses your needs.

-Thus, on your first appointment at Dr. Slepchik’s dental office, we will take all the x-ray’s necessary, including a panoramic x-ray that allows us to see everything in the mouth.
+On your first appointment at Dr. Slepchik’s dental office, we will take all the x-rays necessary, including a panoramic x-ray that allows us to see everything in the mouth.
 In examining the teeth, we also look at any infections, masses, unidentified masses, and other abnormalities that may affect your general health or future dental treatments.